mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 _Week of July 8th, 2024_

-If your only plan for sharing your content is submitting it to Hacker News, you're going to get your heart broken a lot.
+If your only plan for sharing your writing is submitting it to Hacker News, you're going to get your heart broken a lot.

 In this lesson, I'll show how to find other channels in which to share your articles if they don't receive attention on Hacker News.